Nicemanss/web3.rb/README.md

 To test the installation, run:
 # ruby example.rb

-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+You can also run the following command for an interactive prompt that will allow you to experiment:
+# bin/console
 ```

 ## Usage